IFAKA/idea-lista/INSTALLATION.md

-# Installation Guide for Idealista Property Manager
+# Installation Guide for Idea-lista

 ## Overview

-The **Idealista Property Manager** is a professional Chrome extension that transforms your property search experience.
+**Idea-lista** is a professional Chrome extension that transforms your property search experience.
 It automatically analyzes Idealista listings, calculates professional scores, and helps you manage and compare properties efficiently.

 ### Key Features:
 - 🏠 **Automatic Property Analysis** - Extracts all relevant data from listings